-The water temperature is rather warm, around 104 degrees F; summer and autumn will be the good seasons.
+The water temp is rather warm, around 104 degrees F; summer and autumn will be the good seasons.

-There is only a sand-bottom pool rocky for three to four people.
+There is only a sand-bottom rock pool for three to four people.

 The spring water is gushing straight from the ground in the cave.

-The water temperature is more tepid in the riverside due to the river water mixed.
+The water temp is more tepid in the riverside due to the river water mixed.

 Clothing is optional, and soaking after dark is prohibited.